premail/premail/README.md

 # Thanks and Sponsorships

 Work funded in part by [Multi-Etch, LLC](https://www.multietch.com/).
+Consider [sponsoring me](https://github.com/sponsors/rootwork) and have your name or logo included here.

 Built with original inspiration from [dalefish/mjml-boilerplate-win](https://github.com/dalefish/mjml-boilerplate-win).